vadymhimself/DataScience/cheatsheet.md

 # Statistics
 ## Probability
 ### Expected Value (expectation, mathematical expectation, EV, average, mean value, mean, or first moment)
-Arithmetic mean of all the values of the random variable **almost surely** converges to the expected value if the number of repetitions approaches to infinity.
+Arithmetic mean of all the values of the random variable eventually converges to the expected value.

 **Univariate discrete random variable**